techtests-be/tests-admin/README.md

 ## General Procedure

-The table below illustrates the BM, candidate, and DT activities within the procedure.
+The table below illustrates the BM, candidate, and TD activities within the procedure.

 | BM | Candidate | TD |
 |----|-----------|----|